§ 5914 Rules; hearing; adoption.

 (5) State employees serving in response to the imminent danger of hazardous waste material, including but not limited to the SERT Team.

-(d) The Director of the Office of Management and Budget shall promulgate such rules and regulations as may be required to administer this act and shall periodically review and recommend other state employees engaged in hazardous duty assignments for inclusion for coverage under this section.
+(d) The Secretary shall promulgate such rules and regulations as may be required to administer this act and shall periodically review and recommend other state employees engaged in hazardous duty assignments for inclusion for coverage under this section.

 (e) Notwithstanding subsection (a) of this section, any employee who suffers a serious illness or injury in the line of duty that is caused or contributed to by war or act of war (declared or not), who is a member of the United States Military or National Guard shall not be charged sick leave for recovery for medical procedures or operations resulting from said injury or illness for a period of 6 months.
-To be eligible for this category of leave the employee shall have returned to active state employment status for a period of not less than 30 calendar days and shall have completed any necessary certification established by the Director of Office of Management and Budget.
+To be eligible for this category of leave the employee shall have returned to active state employment status for a period of not less than 30 calendar days and shall have completed any necessary certification established by the Secretary.
 The eligibility for such period of leave shall not be longer than 6 consecutive months and shall be invoked within the first year of return to active employment status.
-In extraordinary circumstances, approval may be sought from the Director of the Office of Management and Budget to use said consecutive leave on an intermittent basis.
+In extraordinary circumstances, approval may be sought from the Secretary to use said consecutive leave on an intermittent basis.
 All benefits and rights within this subsection shall exhaust within the first year of return to active employment status.
-The Director of the Office of Management and Budget shall be authorized to establish rules and procedures consistent with this subsection.
+The Secretary shall be authorized to establish rules and procedures consistent with this subsection.

 § 5934 Working conditions.